notno/op1-wav-converter/README.md

 # op1-wav-converter
-Converts Teenage Engineering OP-1 32bit PCM integer WAV files to 32bit float WAV files for e.g. Ableton Live
+Converts Teenage Engineering OP-1 32bit PCM integer WAV files to 32bit float WAV files for e.g. Ableton Live.
+Now includes the ability to trim silence from WAV files.

+# Features
+- Converts 32bit PCM integer WAV files to 32bit float WAV files.
+- Optionally trims silence from WAV files using the `--trim` flag.

 # Background
 The Teenage Engineering OP-1 Field exports 32bit PCM integer WAV files.
 These files are not directly compatible with Ableton Live, which expects 32bit float WAV files.
 This is a small utility to convert all `.wav` files in a directory and subdirectories to 32bit float WAV files.